scottmacphersonmusic/priority_todo_list/README.md

 By [Scott Macpherson](https://github.com/scottmacphersonmusic)

 ### Description
-Make as many lists as you want and oragnize their items by priority.
+Make as many lists as you want and organize their items by priority.

 ### Contributing
 1. Fork It